BaddyMAK/Data_cleaning_and_transformation/README.md

            * Maximum absolute scaling (Normalization)
            * Z-score method (Standardization Scaling)
            * log scaling or Log transformation

 - Transforming categorical values to numeric variables : both nominal and ordinal data were considered.
+I have used :
+    - Python’s Category Encoder Library
+    - Dummy Variable Encoding
+    - Using Scikit-learn
+    - Ordinal Encoding
+    - How to choose the best Encoding Method